 Video Game Player

 Yes, you can get paid for playing the video games you love if you can find a sponsor.
 Major online game companies, like Blizzard in Southern California, hire expert players to talk to other players and assist them in achieving higher levels in the games.
 The downside to this job is that the hours can be long, you may have to play as many as 16 hours per day, and since you are acting as an independent contractor, there are no employee benefits.
 On the plus side, you get to work from home, you may get the newest versions of the game to test and you can make as much as $50,000 per year.

 Although this may seem like a silly job reserved for teens or college students in the summer, it can pay as much as $50 per hour.
 Walking large dogs through congested city streets is not easy and people who are elderly, disabled, out of town or just lazy are willing to pay a premium to have someone else exercise their beloved pets.
 Since most cities require pet owners to clean up after their dogs, the pooper scooper is probably the worst part of the job, or maybe the worst part is trying to keep multiple leashes from tangling so you do not fall on your face.

 Although legitimate mystery shopper jobs can be difficult to find, people who love to shop and eat at restaurants will adore this job.
-Mystery or secret shoppers are assigned to stores and restaurants to report on their shopping or dining experience from the merchandise or food to the quality of service provided by employees.
-Some employers provide cash for shopping or dining and allow shoppers to keep the merchandise.
-Some shoppers must return the merchandise but get paid a fee for each job.
-Emails offering secret shopper jobs are mostly scams so check through sources like employment agencies and department store human resource departments for the real deal.
+Mystery or secret shoppers are assigned to stores and restaurants to report on their consumer experience.
+Some employers provide you cash to spend and allow shoppers to keep the merchandise.
+Some shoppers must return the merchandise, but get paid a fee for each job.
+Emails offering secret shopper jobs are mostly scams so check through sources like employment agencies and department store HR departments for the real deal.